berkenbrack/MB-340-Dynamics-365-Commerce-Functional-Consultant/Instructions/Labs/M03B Configure a retail product Lab.md

 #### Task 2 – Create a new global category for the product line

 1. Search for **Commerce product hierarchy** in the Search for a page box on the toolbar.
 The system will open the appropriate form.
+(It can also be reached at Retail and Commerce \> Products and categories \> Commerce product hierarchy.)

 2. Select the **Edit category hierarchy** link.